CantElevate/ESP32-bluetooth-music/README.md

 4. Start playing music and the track and artist information should be displayed on the OLED display.
 The device will shut down after 5 minutes of inactivity.

 ## Customization

-You can customize the following variables in the code: